nrmay/TeSS/README.md

 #### Bundler
 Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed for your Ruby application.

-To install it, you can do:
+To update the gem system and install the bundler, you can do:

+    gem update --system
     gem install bundler

-Note that program ```gem``` (a package management framework for Ruby called RubyGems) gets installed when you install RVM so you do not have to install it separately.
+**Note**: ```gem``` is a program that intefaces with the package management framework for Ruby, called RubyGems, and will be installed when you install RVM.

 #### Gems